 One of the main reasons people turn to MSI is for a high-end gaming machine.
 Within the gaming umbrella, there are eight unique lines — see how this can get complicated already?
 We’ve decided on a top-notch mobility machine as well as two performance options to meet your needs.

 If you want maximum portability combined with sleek styling, the Stealth line is the way to go.
-The GS66 is one of the sleekest, yet most powerful Stealth models in the MSI arsenal — it’s equipped with the 10th-gen Intel hardware to keep you in the game.
+The GS66 is one of the sleekest yet most powerful Stealth models in the MSI portfolio — and it’s updated for 2021 to keep you ahead of the pack.

-You can take your pick from a Core i7 or Core i9 chip and pair it with up to Nvidia GeForce RTX 2080 Super Max-Q graphics.
-The GS66 Stealth has ultra-slim 4.9mm bezels so you can focus more on the blistering 300Hz screen and less on the space around it.
+You’ll find an Intel Core i7-10870H or a Core i9-11900H and pair it with up to Nvidia GeForce RTX 3080 graphics and 32GB of DDR4 RAM.
+The GS66 Stealth has ultra-slim 4.9mm bezels so that you can focus more on the blistering 300Hz screen and less on the space around it.
 You can even customize each key on the SteelSeries keyboard for the perfect RGB setup.

-One worry with a slim laptop is cooling, but the GS66 stays cool under pressure with Cooler Boost technology.
+One worry with a slim laptop is cooling, but the GS66 stays cool under pressure with Cooler Boost Trinity+ technology.
 It combines three fans with 0.1mm blades and seven pipes to maximize cooling without sacrificing size or performance.
 Don’t forget, the GS66 name means that you’ll get to experience all of this power on a crisp 15.6-inch display.

 An RGB keyboard is a nice feature, but what about an RGB laptop?
 That’s exactly what you’re getting with the GE66 Raider in the form of an RGB strip that runs across the front of the chassis.
 Not only that but the GE66 is refreshed for 2021 right alongside its Stealth sibling.

 Powering that RGB strip is up to a 10th-gen Intel Core i7-10870H chip with Nvidia GeForce RTX 3070 graphics.
 When you pair that up with 16GB or 32GB of RAM and a 1TB SSD, you’re looking at a pretty powerful machine.
 MSI’s GE66 Raider is a great option if you’re not looking for the large 17.3-inch display, but you still want top-end performance.